 6. Spandau Flea Market – Berlin, Spandau

-At the Spandau flea market, the mix of private and professional vendors creates a diverse shopping environment.
-The selection of items available is remarkably diverse, catering to a wide range of interests and tastes.
-Shoppers can find everything from addictive board games and used books to meticulously preserved antiques and stylish vintage furniture.
-This eclectic range ensures that every visit to the Spandau Flea Market is unique, with potential treasures waiting to be discovered at every stall.
+The Spandau flea market’s blend of private and professional vendors fosters a diverse shopping environment.
+The range of items on sale is remarkably diverse, catering to a wide variety of interests and tastes.
+Shoppers can find everything from addictive board games and second-hand books to meticulously preserved antiques and stylish vintage furniture.
+This eclectic range ensures that every visit is unique, with potential treasures waiting to be discovered at every stall.

 Where: Am Juliusturm, 5513599 Berlin